7not6/PATACAISSEC64/README.md

-# PATACAISSEC64
+# PATACAISSE C64

-Rush Hour like game (Commodore 64 version)
+PATACAISSE C64 is a Commodore 64 rushour like game, based on PATACAISSE VG5000 by BDCIRON.

-PATACAISSE 64 IS A RUSHOUR LIKE GAME BASED ON PATACAISSE VG5000 BY BDCIRON GFX DESIGN:BDCIRON (ADAPTED FOR C64 BY ME)
+GFX design:BDCIRON (adapted for c64)
-THANKS TO HEAD-OVER-HEELS FOR TESTING.
+CODE & SFX :7not6

-CODE & SFX:7NOT6
+Thanks to HEAD-OVER-HEELS for testing.

-HAVE A NICE DAY!
+Have a nice day!